Invariant Distributions for homogeneous flows: Homogeneous flows and affine diffeomorphisms

 Henceforth $G$ will be a connected Lie group and $G/D$ a finite volume space; this means that $D$ is a closed subgroup of $G$ and that $G/D$ has a finite $G$-invariant (smooth) measure.
-The group $D$ is called the \emph{isotropy group} of the space $G/D$.
+The group $D$ is called the \emph{isotropy group} of the space $M=G/D$.
+As we are only interested in the quotient space $M$, we may assume that $G$ is simply connected and that the isotropy group $D$ is a \emph{quasi-lattice}, i.e.\ that the largest connected normal subgroup of $D$ is reduced to the identity.